ad

 ASIST is an internationally recognized two-day workshop which uses multimedia presentations in a practice-oriented training to build skills and confidence in suicide intervention.
 The ASIST workshop is divided into five sections that follow in a logical progression to gradually build comfort and understanding around suicide and suicide intervention.

-Working with Learners with Reading and Math Challenges
+Working with Learners with Reading and Math Challenges [ON-EA180]

 Plus Icon Minus Icon